lynndylanhurley/devise_token_auth/README.md

 | /validate_token | POST | use this route to validate tokens on return visits to the client. accepts **uid** and **auth_token** as params. these values should correspond to the columns in your `User` table of the same names. |

 # Contributing
 Just send a pull request.
-I will grant you commit access if you consistently send quality pull requests.
+I will grant you commit access if you send quality pull requests.

 Guidelines will be posted if the need arises.